Certificate IV in Electrotechnology - Electrical Contracting

 • UEECD0010 - Compile and produce an energy sector detailed report

-• UEECD0027 – Participate in development and follow a personal competency development plan
+• UEECD0027 - Personal competency development plan

 Elective Units